 Unfortunately, many people with osteoporosis do not realize they have the disease, so they are not getting treatments that could help them lower their risk of fracture.
 Even once someone has had a fracture, they may not understand the importance of prevention.
 A Harvard study has shown that four of five older patients with hip or forearm fractures do not fill a prescription for an osteoporosis medication during the six months after the broken bone.
 Men and minorities, in particular, are less likely to receive the treatment they need.

 Although fractures from osteoporosis can take months to heal, sometimes the pain can continue after the healing process is over.
-Many people may believe that if they have osteoporosis, they will just have to live with osteoporosis pain.
-That isn't true.
 There are many options for managing pain, including: